-All posting points • The days when mail is collected. • The 'Latest collection time' at the posting point. • The customer care helpline: to enquire or lodge a complaint; to report any irregularities, such as apparent interference with a letterbox; and to ask questions regarding whether or not a collection has been made. • The code of a particular street letterbox. • Advice to the public that postal articles containing valuables must be sent by registered mail.
+All posting points The days when well is collected All posting points The days when mail is collected.
+The 'Latest collection time' at the posting point.
+The customer care helpline: - to enquire or lodge a complaint; to report any irregularities, such as apparent interference with a letterbox; and to ask questions regarding whether or not a collection has been made.
+The code of a particular street letterbox.
+Advice to the public that postal articles containing valuables must be sent by registered mail.

-MaltaPost's website The 'Latest collection time' from the respective access points.
+MaltaPost's website The 'Latest collection time' from the respective acces points.
 Information with respect to QoS targets The quarterly and annual QoS performance achieved for each service.
-Offices owned and/or controlled by MaltaPost providing the universal The 'Latest collection time' from the respective access points ervice Information with respect to QoS targets and performance achieved for each service
+Offices owned and/or controlled by MaltaPost providing the The 'Latest collection time' from the respective access points universal service Information with respect to QoS targets and performance achieved for each service